Ellen Port was the second women's golf coach in Washington University in St. Louis program history and served from August 2015 – July 2018.

 Port also recently had the distinction of coaching the United States team in the 2014 Curtis Cup, a biennial competition between the top female amateur golfers from the United States and the United Kingdom.
 Under her guidance, the United States prevailed 13-7.

 She has also established herself as one of the finest amateur golfers in the history of the game.
 She is a six-time USGA Amateur Champion and has represented the United State on the 1994 and 1996 Curtis Cup Teams.

-Port is a nine-time Missouri Amateur and 14-time St. Louis Metropolitan champion.
+Port won seven United States Golf Association (USGA) Senior Women’s Golf, nine Missouri Amateur and 14 St. Louis Metropolitan championships.
 The St. Louis Sports Commission selected her in 2000 as one of the top 100 Athletes of the Century, and in 2012 she was inducted into the Missouri Sports Hall of Fame, St. Louis Sports Hall of Fame and the North Kansas City High School Hall of Fame.
+In 2018, she was inducted into the Missouri Golf Association Hall of Fame.
 Port was named to the Academy of Missouri Squires in 2016.

 Port graduated with a bachelor’s degree in education from the University of Missouri in 1983.